-The Colorectal Cancer Outreach Program (CRC POP) 💙 aims to connect patients to colorectal cancer support resources quickly and conveniently.
-All patients need to do is 💙 Text “COLON” to 484848, and they will be given a link to a master page that details the resources that five major CRC organizations provide.
+The Colorectal Cancer Outreach Program (CRC POP) 💙 aims to connect patients to support resources quickly and conveniently for colorectal cancer.
+All patients need to do is 💙 Text “COLON” to 77-4-77-COLON, and they will be given a link to a master page that details the resources that five major CRC organizations provide.
 These organizations are the American Cancer Society, Colorectal Cancer Alliance, Fight Colorectal Cancer, Colon Cancer Coalition, and the Colon Cancer Foundation.

 “There are so many resources I didn’t even know about!
 Where do I begin?”

 You may be overwhelmed with all the information your doctor just told you.
-CRC organizations make learning more about colorectal cancer easy and simple.
+CRC organizations make learning more about colorectal cancer easy.

-These organizations will lay out the facts and statistics about colorectal cancer, detail the stages and symptoms of colorectal cancer, and include information about different treatment options that are available.
+These organizations will lay out the facts and statistics about colorectal cancer, detail the stages and symptoms of colorectal cancer, and include information about different available treatment options.

-Many of these organizations have free PDFs available on their website, making it easy for you to learn more about your condition, or to help your family and loved ones better understand what colorectal cancer is.
+Many of these organizations have free PDFs on their website, making it easy to learn more about your condition or help your family and loved ones better understand colorectal cancer.

 Let’s face it: cancer treatment is expensive.
 Transportation to and from treatment, medications, and doctor visits can all add up.
 Luckily, many CRC organizations have programs that provide financial assistance to those in need.

 Check out each organization’s financial assistance programs.
-Their requirements may vary, but if you qualify, they can greatly relieve the financial burden of a cancer diagnosis.
-Additionally, these nonprofits know a lot about other external financial programs available, which they helpfully list on their website.
+Their requirements may vary, but if you qualify, they can significantly relieve the financial burden of a cancer diagnosis.
+Additionally, these nonprofits know much about other external financial programs that they helpfully list on their website.

-Helplines are a great way to get instant answers to your questions, connected to resources and services, or just have somebody listen to your concerns.
+Helplines are a great way to get instant answers to your questions, connect to resources and services, or have somebody listen to your concerns.